Akshay809/kopSkylines/README.md

 			  	- **Methods**
 			  		- **Note:** Relevant methods are declared virtual and are resolved at run-time
 			  		- compareWith(V)
-			  			- compares the current value with other value of same as well as different type
+			  			- compares the current value with other value, of same or of different type
 			  			- define comparison rules in lib/DataValue.cpp
 			  			- missing values and different-type comparision (if rules not specified), makes values incomparable
 			  		- updateTo(V)
 			  			- updates current value, if possible, to the value of object V
 			  			- needed as 'Value' is an exclusive property of derived classes and we use base class reference
 					- minimize
 							- sets the value to minimum as per the MIN defined for that type
 					-	createCopy
 							- used like a copy constructor, only the value object of the same type is constructed and returned
 							- *because this method is virtual*
 					-	isDominatedBy(DataInstance|instanceSet)
 							- Checks if instance is dominated by given instance or a set of instances
 	  		- **DataInstance**
 	  			- **Properties**